Skip to main content

 See all updates

-The FSA strategy 2022-2027 states that we base our decisions on science and evidence, and we produce insights and analysis that inform our own work and the policy and practice of other organisations in the food system.
+The FSA strategy 2022-2027 sets out how we base our decisions on science and evidence, and produce insights that inform our work and the policy and practice of other organisations, operating across the food system.
 This includes expert advice provided by our independent Scientific Advisory Committees and Science Council, and making all of our research outputs publicly available, as part of our commitment to being open and transparent.

 • develop joint initiatives with UK Research and Innovation (UKRI) and other funders

-• Engage with universities, research institutes and other research providers working at the cutting-edge of innovation, by commissioning research, co-designing new projects and supporting fellowships and scholarships to enable them to demonstrate significant impact on the food system and consumer protection
+• engage with universities, research institutes and other research providers working at the cutting-edge of innovation, by understanding what existing research is ongoing, commissioning new research, co-designing new projects and supporting fellowships and scholarships to enable them to demonstrate significant impact on the food system and consumer protection

-• Undertake research and development to assure high standards for food safety sampling, including within the Official Control Laboratory system, supported by the UK’s Food and Feed National Reference Laboratories
+• undertake research and development to assure high standards for food safety sampling and testing, including within the Official Control Laboratory system, supported by the UK’s Food and Feed National Reference Laboratories

-• Contribute to prioritisation activities of partners including those within the UK Food Safety Research Network
+• contribute to prioritisation activities of partners including those within the UK Food Safety Research Network and other research and innovation networks

-A strong, scientific, evidence-based approach has been, and will always be, integral to our mission to ensure food is safe, is what it says it is, and to empower consumers to make informed choices in relation to food.
+A strong, scientific, evidence-based approach has been, and will always be, integral to our mission to ensure food is safe and what it says it is, as well as helping consumers to make informed choices about food.
+Our Areas of Research Interest highlight a number of critical research questions for FSA and we look forward to partnering with researchers from a wide variety of disciplines in order to tackle them.

 Our ARI are not a direct invitation to tender.
 The department’s research calls are published and procured through a tender portal and details of new UK Governmental research tenders are also available on the contract finder website.